Pirates vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- Pittsburgh and its opponents have hit the over in 33 of its 66 games with a total this season.
+- So far this season, Pittsburgh and its opponents have hit the over in 35 of its 70 games with a total.

 - The Pirates are 7-4-0 against the spread in their 11 games that had a posted line this season.